Small LPG cylinders, financial services at FPS proposed

-New Delhi, Oct 27 (IANS) The Centre on Wednesday proposed to sell small LPG cylinders through Fair Price Shops (FPS) across the country.
+New Delhi: The Centre on Wednesday proposed to sell small LPG cylinders through Fair Price Shops (FPS) across the country.

 There is a proposal to provide financial services through FPS and extending MUDRA loans to its dealers for capital augmentation.